United States Organized Crime Strike Force: Strike Forces largely disappear

 Around 2000, the federal Strike Forces were largely disbanded in favor of state or local efforts.
 However, during its time, the organizations were jointly responsible for the successful investigation and conviction of high-ranking Mafiosos such as Joseph Aiuppa of the Chicago Outfit, Anthony Salerno of the Genovese Family of New York and Paul Castellano of the Gambino Family, in addition to removing large amounts of corruption from The Teamsters.

-Moreover, though no longer proceeding in a formal strike force, agencies such as the Labor Department’s Office of the Inspector General continued to pursue labor racketeering and organized crime investigations.
+Moreover, though no longer proceeding in a formal strike force, agencies such as the Department of Labor Office of the Inspector General (OIG) continued to pursue labor racketeering and organized crime investigations.

 From October 2003 through September 2004, the OIG's labor racketeering program had 130 open cases involving organized crime groups.
 In addition, during this time frame, its racketeering investigations resulted in over $36.5 million in monetary accomplishments, including restitutions and forfeitures, plus 260 indictments and 143 convictions.